arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

     print("It's a ", label, "!")
 ```

 This code will print a message saying e.g. "It's an apple!" in case the confidence is above 90%.
-In the following screenshot you can see that the apple was detecter with a confidence level of 1.0 which corresponds to 100%.
+In the following screenshot you can see that the apple was detected with a confidence level of 1.0 which corresponds to 100%.

 ![The apple is detected with a 100% accuracy](assets/vs_openmv_ml_edge_impulse_classification.png)